sujithpamuru/SpannableTextView-1/README.md

 ## Source

 ###### The code in this repository was inspired from https://github.com/milaptank/SpannableTextView.
-We are very thankful to .
+We are very thankful to milaptank.

 ## Screenshot